jeffreyevans/spatialEco/README.md

     raster.deviation - Local deviation from the raster based on specified global statistic or a polynomial trend.

+	rasterDistance - This replicates the raster distanceFromPoints function but uses the Arya & Mount Approximate Near Neighbor (ANN) C++ library for calculating distances.
+Where this results in a notable increase in performance it is not memory safe, needing to read in the entire raster and does not use the GeographicLib (Karney, 2013) spheroid distance method for geographic data.

     raster.downscale - Downscale raster to a higher resolution raster using robust regression

     raster.entropy - Calculates entropy on integer raster (i.e., 8 bit 0-255)